psychemedia/sin-eater-resources/resources/HSTNT_historical-notes-rowlands.md

 Your devoted, E. S."

-''Deab Pbue, — ^I am very sleepy and tired, but I could not
+"Dear Pbue, — ^I am very sleepy and tired, but I could not